-The Compensation Committee met in person or via teleconference five times in 2012 and undertook actions by unanimous consent on two occasions.
+The Compensation Committee met in person or via teleconference two times in 2013 and undertook actions by unanimous consent on five occasions.
 In addition, the Chairman engaged in numerous in-depth discussions with members of management.

-The report of the Committee, together with our Compensation Discussion and Analysis and information regarding executive compensation, can be found beginning on page 18.
+All members of the Compensation Committee meet the independence requirements of the Nasdaq Stock Market.
+The report of the Committee, together with our Compensation Discussion and Analysis and information regarding executive compensation, can be found beginning on page 21.